shak/bankxplorers/content/english/faqs.md

 ### Q: Am I too young to learn about money?

 Not at all!
 You don’t need to be a certain age to get curious about how money works.
 The sooner you start, the easier it gets.
-Learning now helps you avoid mistakes and feel confident as you grow.
+Learning now helps build confidence as you grow.

 ### Q: Do I need to be good at maths?